spectrallogic/HolographicUniverse/README.md

 1. Bekenstein, J. D. (1973). *Black holes and entropy*.
 Physical Review D, 7(8).
 2. Tishby, N., & Zaslavsky, N. (2015). *Information bottleneck theory of deep learning*.
 3. Lin, H. W., Tegmark, M., & Rolnick, D. (2017). *Why does deep learning work?* Journal of Statistical Physics.
 4. Verlinde, E. (2011). *On the origin of gravity and the laws of Newton*.
 JHEP.
-5. Hourmand, A. (2025). *Quantum Transformer Reality: Testing Physics as Learned Architecture*.
-Monarktek Research.

 ---